zRhyan/zrhyan-site/README.md

    ```

 ### Step 3: Install Tailwind CSS v4
 Tailwind CSS v4 is integrated via the official Vite plugin.
-Follow these steps based on your Astro version:
+Follow these steps based on your Astro version (Astro docs on [Tailwind](https://docs.astro.build/en/guides/styling/#tailwind)):

 #### For Astro >=5.2.0 (Recommended) 🚀
 Use the `astro add` command to automatically install and configure Tailwind CSS v4: